ocaml-gospel/gospel/docs/docs/language/logical.md

 :::danger

-Similarly to contracts, Gospel does not perform any verification that the variant indeed ensures the termination.
-It is up to an external tool to help you verify this.
+Similarly to contracts, Gospel does not perform any verification that the variant indeed ensures the termination, it will only checks that it is of type integer.
+It is up to an external tool to exploit the expression given as `variant` to check termination.

 :::